sous-chefs/rsyslog/README.md

 * `priority`: config order priority.
 Defaults to `99`.
 * `severity`: syslog severity.
 Must be one of `emergency`, `alert`, `critical`, `error`, `warning`, `notice`, `info` or `debug`.
-If undefined, rsyslog interperets this as `notice`.
+If undefined, rsyslog interprets this as `notice`.
 * `facility`: syslog facility.
 Must be one of `auth`, `authpriv`, `daemon`, `cron`, `ftp`, `lpr`, `kern`, `mail`, `news`, `syslog`, `user`, `uucp`, `local0`, ... , `local7`.
-If undefined, rsyslog interperets this as `local0`.
+If undefined, rsyslog interprets this as `local0`.
 * `cookbook`: cookbook containing the template.
 Defaults to `rsyslog`.
 * `source`: template file source.
 Defaults to `file-input.conf.erb`